-Gynecological disorders previously reported with misoprostol use have also been reported for women receiving diclofenac sodium and misoprostol (see below).
-Postmenopausal vaginal bleeding may be related to administration of diclofenac sodium and misoprostol.
+Gynecological disorders previously reported with misoprostol use have also been reported for women receiving diclofenac sodium and misoprostol delayed-release tablets (see below).
+Postmenopausal vaginal bleeding may be related to administration of diclofenac sodium and misoprostol delayed-release tablets.
 If it occurs, diagnostic workup should be undertaken to rule out gynecological pathology [see Boxed Warnings, Contraindications (4) and Warnings and Precautions (5)].

-Other adverse experiences reported occasionally with diclofenac sodium and misoprostol, diclofenac or other NSAIDs, or misoprostol are:
+Other adverse experiences reported occasionally with diclofenac sodium and misoprostol delayed-release tablets, diclofenac or other NSAIDs, or misoprostol are: